acbsp/bonafide.guru/en/contents.rst

 Narayana Maharaja asked him: "What is your name and where are you from?"
-Even though Bhakta-das told his spiritual name Narayana Maharaja still started inviting him to his *Gaudiya-math* for *darshan* and class, saying that they have a lot of Russian devotees too.
+Even though Bhakta-das told his spiritual name Narayana Maharaja still started inviting him to his *Gauḍiya-math* for *darshan* and class, saying that they have a lot of Russian devotees too.
 Bhakta-das looked straight into his eyes and said: "I am devoted only to Prabhupada!"
 This was declared so expressively that Narayana Maharaja somewhat jumped back